Methodology

 Diverse Raters

-4 different LLMs from 4 different providers reduce single-model bias.
-Each brings different training data and perspectives.
+4 LLMs from 4 providers reduce single-model bias.

 Majority Consensus